 If you feel a tingling sensation or get a mild shock when touching an outlet, turn off the circuit immediately.
 That's a sign the circuit or outlet isn't grounded properly.
 It could cause a fire or shock someone severely.
 Other signs of trouble include the smell of burnt wire or a discolored outlet cover.

 If you have any of these signs, call an electrician out to inspect your home's wiring.
 You need to know what the situation is, so you can take steps to keep your home and family safe.
-Contact Five Star Plumbing Heating Cooling today!
+Contact Five Star Plumbing Heating Cooling and Electrical today!